Bin-Chen-Lab/insilicoCell/README.md

 - "How important is the MYC gene in HepG2 cells?"

+You can chat with InsilicoCell for multiple rounds in the same conversation.
+For a broad question, the interface may ask you to provide more details in further conversation.
 Note that if you ask questions about perturbing a cellular context that is not in the built-in library of InsilicoCell, the assistant will first ask you to either upload the originally untreated cell transcriptome data ([File 2](https://github.com/Bin-Chen-Lab/insilicoCell#file-2-cell-transcriptome-required-for-5-of-7-tasks)), or it will search on web for the originally untreated cell transcriptome data.
 After that, it will predict the perturbed state of that cellular context.

 For drug screening questions, the assistant will offer two choices: